GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_darkCorrect.rst

 Algorithm
 ---------
-This primitive subtracts the input dark frames from the specified input observation frames.
-The variance and data quality information will be updated accordingly, if they exist.
-If no dark is provided then the calibration database is queried.
+This primitive subtracts a processed dark frames from the input observations.
+The variance and data quality mask will be updated accordingly, if they are present in the inputs.

 Issues and Limitations
 ----------------------
-The inputs should have matching binning, shapes and units.
+The dark and observation frames must have matching binning, shapes, and units, as well as the same number of extensions.